Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

 It was one of our own here in the field who needed medical treatment, a trooper down with a high fever, headache, vomiting, all symptomatic of malaria.
 The platoon leader called for any Medevac that was not engaged or on standby for expected casualties.
 This was a low-priority request, although a person with malaria is really ill.
-In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other illnesses often resulted in requests for Medevac.
+In addition to combat wounds, heat strokes, accidental injuries, jungle related disease, and other disorders often resulted in requests for Medevac.

 The platoon leader suggested, since I already had my story, that I might accompany the sick soldier on a flight to An Khe.
 I would replace a medic that might be needed more urgently elsewhere, he reckoned.
 Don’t think that was plausible, a Medevac probably was not allowed to fly a mission without a medic, unless it was an exceptional circumstance.
 That was the plan, nonetheless.

 It’s possible he just wanted me out of his way.
 Reporters were not usually a welcome sight until the commanders heard of the positive stories we generated.

 My rank was not displayed but, of course, I wore my uniform and Cav patch.
 Some Army correspondents wore “U.S.” insignia on their collar, instead of grade (should officers attempt to intimidate reporters, whom to my knowledge were all enlisted).
 Sometimes civilian reporters wore military type uniforms, and they could be confused with military correspondents, even though there was no censorship of media in the Vietnam War.

-The platoon leader lieutenant had not bothered to see if there was a suitable Landing Zone.
+The platoon leader lieutenant had not bothered to see if there was a suitable Landing Zone (LZ).
 So, the platoon sergeant and about five others volunteered to find the best spot to make one.
 They choose a location, several meters away, across a small stream.
 I was near the site where they were clearing, awaiting the Dustoff, with the man to be evacuated.